alxwuz/11SE_Task-1/PROJECT_DEVELOPMENT.md

 - **Core Features**

-The program must communicate with the API and get its data.
+The program must communicate with the API and get data from the city that the user has chosen.

 - **User Interaction**

-The program will be a fairly simple application, in which it will provide the data for the user, which will then be programmed within a GUI for the user to view.
+The program will be a fairly simple application, in which it will provide the data for the user from an input where the user can write their chosen city.

 - **Error Handling**